Rapptz/discord.py/docs/api.rst

 .. function:: on_response(response)

     Called whenever a message is received from the websocket.
 Used mainly for debugging purposes.
     The parameter passed is raw data that was parsed via ``json.loads``.
+Note that this is called before the :class:`Client` processes the event.

     :param response: The received message response after gone through ``json.loads``.